Control tasks contain correct responses and are used to calculate the accuracy of the user responses.

 Field or group of fields

-The number of recent responses in the project's control tasks used for calculating skill.
+The number of user's recent responses in the project's control tasks used for the calculation.

-If this field is empty, skill is calculated from responses in the pool's control tasks.
+If the field is empty, the calculation is based on all user's responses in the pool.

 Action to perform for the condition: